lyrra/guilemacs/README.rst

 Branch information
 ==================

-* main
+* main-2024

   Use this branch if you want to try it out!
+See the README.org in that branch for instructions.
   This branch has the latest effort of Guile-Emacs.

   This branch is just a pointer to the most recent rebase branch.

+* main

+  old main branch, going to swap with main-2024 soon.

   Currently this branch tracks branch e28.2